Studying abroad may be less expensive than you think. It takes careful financial planning, so start early.

 The same financial aid that helps pay for your WSU experience—grants and student loans—can also be used for study abroad.

 WSU awards scholarships specifically for study abroad.
 Many other WSU scholarships can be applied toward study abroad.
+Complete the scholarship questionnaire in your WSU study abroad application to be considered!

 Budgeting is a major part of preparing to study abroad.
-With the help of to some easy-to-use tools, you can map out a plan.
+With the help of some easy-to-use tools, you can map out a plan.
 If you are concerned about finances and program costs, speak with an Office of International Programs advisor.
 While we cannot pay for your program, we can help you find a way to do so.